-Two arrested at Heathrow airport after Westminster murder
+Two arrested at Heathrow airport after Westminster ‘murder’

 Teens detained as suspects in case of double stabbing that left one dead